V01dDweller/dotfiles/ansible_best_practices.md

 escalation.
 Unless otherwise directed, ansible will ssh via the current user's Linux account/gid when executing playbooks.
 Most maintenance and update playbooks should work primarily via functional accounts using the "become" and "become_user" directives.
-Syniverse security policy should ensure that developers and testers should be able to run these types of playbooks only in the following CI pipeline stages:
+Global security policy should ensure that developers and testers should be able to run these types of playbooks only in the following CI pipeline stages: